 The brand new Superman film by James Gunn flew into theaters on July 11th.
 This release marks the first superhero film in the rebooted DC cinematic universe led by James Gunn.
 With a fresh and compelling story tackling the topic of what it means to be human, this film captivated everyone’s hearts and brought back hope for the new DC films coming soon.

 The film also provided a lot of allusions to problems we’re currently facing in the real world such as the genocide in Gaza and the ongoing immigration debate.
 Even though Superman originates from a different planet, it’s made clear by the end of the film that he’s just as deserving as any other citizen on earth.
-Your humanity and rights aren’t based on where you come from but based on your ability to love and feel.
-People shouldn’t be treated like another or ostracized because there are aspects about them you don’t relate to.
-The film also subtlety addresses the current conflict between Israel and Gaza.
-The war between Boravia and Jhanpur and the corruption involved is meant to directly reflect Israel and Gaza.
-Lex Luthor represents the rich politicians in America giving aid to Israel and providing weapons for their own personal gain.
-The people of Jhanpur are shown to be less powerful and not able to fairly fight back against Boravia just like the people of Gaza.
+The film emphasizes that your humanity and rights aren’t based upon where you come from, but rather on your ability to love and feel.
+People also shouldn’t be ostracized because there are aspects about them you don’t personally relate to.
+The film subtlety addresses the current conflict between Israel and Gaza.
+The war between Boravia and Jhanpur and the corruption involved is meant to directly reflect the unrest in the Middle east .
+Lex Luthor represents the rich politicians in America providing aid to Israel and granting them weapons for their own personal gain.
+The people of Jhanpur are depicted as less powerful and unable to fairly fight back against Boravia, similarly to the people of Gaza.

-All and all I think this new film is a beautiful love letter to humanity.
-It celebrates what sets us apart from other living things and stresses the importance of empathy and helping others.
+All in all I believe that this film is a beautiful love letter to humanity.
+It celebrates what sets us apart from other living things and stresses the importance of empathy and helping others, especially those who are different from us.
 I would recommend this film to everyone, not just DC or comic book fans.